Diphenhydramine Hydrochloride (dye-fen-HYE-dra-meen hye-droe-KLOR-ide)

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to diphenhydramine, or if you are breast feeding a baby.

 How to Use This Medicine:

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.It may also be given as a shot into one of your muscles.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.It may also be given as a shot into one of your muscles.

 How to Store and Dispose of This Medicine:

 - If you store this medicine at home, keep it at room temperature, away from heat and direct light.Do not freeze.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Tell your doctor if you drink alcohol or if you are using any medicine that makes you sleepy, such as allergy medicine or narcotic pain medicine.

 - Tell your doctor if you are also using an MAO inhibitor (Eldepryl®, Marplan®, Nardil®, Parnate®)

 - Do not drink alcohol while you are using this medicine.